ATLANTIC REGION MOTOR SPORTS

 -Items that fail scrutineering inspection (eg. old helmets) may be impounded, and will be returned after the completion of the event.

--Cars will run in numerical order as determined at the Driver’s Meeting.
+-Cars will run in grouping of classes as determined at the Driver’s Meeting.
 For cars with two drivers there will be a minimum spacing of 5 minutes or 5 spaces.

 -Cars must be presented to the starter in order and prior to starting time or forfeit that run (DNS).
 Exception: Drivers of cars with mechanical